2024–25 Mumbai City FC season: Durand Cup

-Mumbai City FC officially began the 2024–25 season with the 2024 Durand Cup, where the club were placed in Group C, alongside Kerala Blasters, CISF Protectors, and Punjab FC.
+Mumbai City officially began the 2024–25 season with the 2024 Durand Cup, where the club were placed in Group C, alongside Kerala Blasters, CISF Protectors, and Punjab FC.
 However, with the club choosing to conduct the squad's pre-season training abroad in Thailand, the senior team skipped the competition.
 The Mumbai City reserve team ended up competing for the club in the competition.

 In the competition, the Mumbai reserve team lost all three of their games, and were knocked out in the group stage.